-If you're planning to try scientific inquiry with your classes this year, you might like the Create An Experiment guide with instructions to lead your students through this process.
-It even includes a section for peer-review so students can learn to communicate about their findings with others.
+If you’re planning to try scientific inquiry with your classes this year, you might like the Create An Experiment guide (found at the bottom of this post) with instructions to lead your students through this process.
+It even includes a section for peer review so students can learn to communicate their findings with others.

 Type 2: Guided Scientific Method Experiments